MarcBresson/Stock-Market-Anywhere/README.md

 <div align="center">
-    <h1>Stock Market Emulation</h1>
+    <h1>Stock Market Anywhere</h1>
     <h2>Developed by Marc Bresson</h2>
     <p align="center">
         <a href="https://linkedin.com/in/marc--bresson"><img src="https://img.shields.io/badge/-LinkedIn-black.svg?style=for-the-badge&logo=linkedin&colorB=555"/></a>
     </p>
 </div>

-Personnal project of a web app that emulates the stock market on anything, with a price variation depending on the sale volume.
-This web app is entierly local, and requires no installation.
+Personnal project of a web app that reproduce the stock market on anything, with a price variation depending on the sale volume.
+This web app is entirely local, and requires no installation.

 # Let the party begin !

 ![Countdown : let the party begin !](images/countdown.png)

 You will need two screens for this app.
-One for the administration panel, where you register sales, and the other one for the public dashboard with every prices, curves etc.
+One for the administration panel, where you register sales, and the other one for the public dashboard with prices, chart etc.

 ![administration panel](images/admin.png)